laurent-vouriot/FedOpt_and_BN/README.md

             self.model.state_dict()[param_name].add_(adjusted_lr * mt_hat)
 ```

-What happens if we apply those optimizers with a strategy that handles batch-norm  ?
+What happens if we apply those optimizers with a strategy that handles batch norm  ?

 ```python